ChiamakaObitube/SCACloudSchool/week3/README.md

 * Docker daemon - Listens for Docker API requests and manages docker objects such as images, containers, networks and volumes.
 * Docker client (docker) - The primary way many users interact with Docker.
 * Docker registries - A place to store Docker images.
 Docker Hub is a public registry that anyone can use.
-* Docker iamge - a read-only template with instructions for creating a Docker container.
+* Docker image - a read-only template with instructions for creating a Docker container.
 You can create your own images or use those created by others and published in a registry.
 * Dockerfile - A set of instructions that Docker follows to create the necessary docker image.
 * Container - A runnable instance of an image.
 It is a single short lived instance of one task, process or application.
 A container can be created, started, stopped, moved or deleted using the Docker API or CLI.
 * Docker Compose - Provides a way to deploy, coordinate or orchestrate multiple containers.
+The Docker Compose file is usually written in YAML format.

+Now that we have explained some basic Docker concepts, time to move to the practical stuff.

+# Task for the Week

+THis week's task is to write a Docker Compose file to deploy any application with a Database.
+This will consists of a container hosting the NodeJS application and another container for the mySQL database.
+In essense, we will be working with two different containers and to this, we will need Docker Compose.
+These containers will be pushed to the Cloud.

+### Create a NodeJS application

+* Created a simple NodeJS application by running the commands ```npm init -y``` and ```npm i express```
+* Created a index.js file with the NodeJS server code.
+* Confirmed that the server is up and running by using the command ``` node index.js ```

+### Add MYSQL database connection